Nathan-Capule/CSPFastpages/_posts/2022-10-1-Collegeboard.md

 Commenting is also important
 Comments in python are #, comments in Java Script can be // or /* or /** Describe purpose of code and document a lot.
 ---
+1.4: Identifying and Correcting Errors
+Errors are bound to happen
+Runtime error is an error made while the code is being run.
+Overflow error is when the output cannot be displayed.
+Important to identify the error.
+Logic errors are sometimes hard to discover.
+Try hand tracing.
+Try extra outputs to test errors.

+---
 Here is some proof that me and my teammates noted any changes that we made as spoken about in the video.